-If you’re in the process of comparing diving insurance cover, see if the following points can help you make a decision.
+If you’re in the process of comparing insurance cover, see if the following points can help you make a decision.

 Since you’re considering diving insurance, it means you know the risks and you want to be certain you’ll be taken cared of if anything happens.
-However, some companies explicitly exclude search and rescue costs from their policies or require hard proof from a medical person before they agree to cover the cost.
+However, some company explicitly excludes search and rescue costs from their policies or requires hard proof from a medical person before they agree to cover the cost.
 This means there’s a high chance that you will have to shoulder your own transportation expenses in case you go for such diving insurance.
 So before you avail and sign on anything, clarify this with the insurer exactly who will pay in case you’ll need to be transported as emergency assistance, first.

 Do not forget to look for exclusions, limitations or restrictions when you’re reading an insurance policy because most of the time, that’s where they get their grounds to invalidate you.